filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/storage-deals/index.md

 The storage provider can (and should) keep unsealed data copies available for retrieval requests from the client.
 It is the same software component, Boost, that is responsible for HTTP retrievals from the client and for setting the price for retrievals.

-For more information on markets and deals, review [Lotus storage deals page](https://lotus.filecoin.io/storage-providers/operate/manage-storage-deals/).
+For more information on markets and deals, review the [Lotus storage deals page](https://lotus.filecoin.io/storage-providers/operate/manage-storage-deals/).